What is the Standard Size of a Besser Block?

 Besser blocks are ‘glued’ together with cement mortar joints.
 This is just a concrete glue trowelled between individual blocks to hold them together.

-Steel reinforcement is placed horizontally in special blocks called knockout blocks as the wall is built and vertically in some of the hollow cores once a certain height of block wall is built.
+Steel reinforcement is placed horizontally in special blocks called knockout blocks as the wall is built.
+Steel reinforcement is also placed vertically in some of the hollow cores once a certain height of the block wall is built.

-Once the mortar has cured, a wall height of concrete block is filled with a special, flowable mix of concrete called grout (a mix of cement, sand and water that that often uses smaller stones than normal concrete) to fill all or some of the hollow cores.
+Once the mortar has cured, a wall height of concrete block is filled with a special, flowable mix of concrete called grout (a mix of cement, sand, and water that often uses smaller stones than normal concrete) to fill all or some of the hollow cores.